Dr Luke Roberts

 I am interested in all aspects of poetic work, from the moment of composition through to public circulation.
 I particularly value the recovery of marginal writers and the illumination of forgotten social and political contexts.
 Aside from MacSweeney, I’ve recently written essays on John Wieners and the queer lyric; on Bill Griffiths and prison writing; and on experimental poetry in the 1980s and 1990s.

 I welcome PhD students who work on 20th and 21st Century poetry and the social and political contexts for poetics.
+For more details, please see my full research profile.

 Poetry and Poetics; Modernism; British and American Poetry; Contemporary Writing